vishalicious213/one-off-resources/next-js.md

 ## STYLING 1 - INCLUDE STYLES IN COMPONENT
 1. In the component's JSX, include an element called `style` with an attribute called `jsx` and wrap its contents with curly braces and backticks.
+2. This is usually done at the bottom of the JSX, after all of the content.
-2. This type of style cannot include core html elements, like `div`.
-It can include classes & ids.
+3. This type of style cannot include core html elements, like `div`.
+It can include __classes__ & __ids__.
-3. Use this type of styling for elements with __conditional styling__.
+4. Use this type of styling for elements with __conditional styling__.
 For example, elements that use JavaScript to add/remove classes.
 It can be combined with other styling methods.

 ```javascript
 <style jsx>